-professionals and decision makers who have been or likely to be involved in risk management of PPP projects in Nigeria and precisely in Abuja because that is the heart of construction companies in Nigeria.
-The Abuja galleria website www.abjbusinessdirectory.comwas used to ascertain the number of construction companies in Abuja which are 205.
+The target population of the survey was construction professionals and decision makers who have been or likely to be involved in risk management of PPP projects in Nigeria and precisely in Abuja because that is the heart of construction companies in Nigeria.
+The Abuja galleria website was used to ascertain the number of construction companies in Abuja which are 205.
+Their website is www.abjbusinessdirectory.com.